 If someone asked you, “what do you think of when you think of the United Kingdom?” what would you say?
 A lot of people respond with “England” or “the royal family” or “tea and biscuits.”
-I used to think along those lines as well, until I explored a bit more.
-Now, when someone says UK, I think immediately of the gem that is Cymru aka Wales.
+I used to think along those lines as well until I explored a bit more.
+Now, when someone says the UK, I think immediately of the gem that is Cymru aka Wales.

 Wales is so underrated as a country, but it has more castles per square mile than any other place in the world.
 It has a population of 3 million, of which only 20% can speak the official Welsh language, and there are 4 sheep for every person who lives there.
-It is the land of King Arthur, the birthplace of the man in which Mount Everest is named after, and it competes with Iceland for most stunning landscapes I’ve ever seen.
+It is the land of King Arthur, the birthplace of the man in which Mount Everest is named, and it competes with Iceland for the most stunning landscapes I’ve ever seen.

 1) GET YOUR MIND BLOWN BY THE STUNNING LANDSCAPES

 You can see amazing landscapes just by driving through the rural parts of North Wales, but for a real treat, head to Snowdonia National Park.
 It will stun you with it’s natural beauty no matter what season it is, and the park is home to Snowdon, the tallest mountain in England and Wales.
 There is an immense amount of outdoor activities to partake in, or for the less active enthusiasts, check out the quaint little towns or historic sites for a taste of something different.

 There is also a train that will take you to the top of Snowdon during peak months if you want to see the view but don’t want to hike.

 2) GET LOST IN THE LORE

 Not unlike the rest of the United Kingdom, Wales is full of old stories and lore that will leave any fantasy lover craving more.